TzuChieh/Photon-v2/README.md

   * easy-to-write custom scene description language
   * simple GUI for rendering

+## Build

+**Run the setup script before building the project** (depending on your system, choose either "./setup.bat" or "./setup.sh").
+Photon uses CMake as its main build system, and the toolkits you need are as follows:

+* CMake 3.5.2+ (recommended)
+* C++17 compliant compiler (necessary)
+* Python 3 (recommended)

+If you want to build editor, you will also need:

+* JDK 1.8+ and Maven

+NOTE: Please use "./build/" as build folder for now, since build scripts are more or less hard-coded to use this path, currently.

 ## Roadmap

 * **Near Future (in 1 ~ 3 months)**